ADGEfficiency/teaching-monolith/linear-programming/README.md

 Discontinuities:

-- optimizers often take a hill-climbing type approach (SGD, Simplex, evolutionary algorihtms),
+- optimizers often take a hill-climbing type approach (SGD, Simplex, evolutionary algorithms),
-- climbing hills is hard if there are large ravines/gaps!
+- climbing hills is hard if there are large ravines/gaps.

+Both of these features (non-linearity or discontinuites) can be either challenges that make a problem more difficult (but still solvable) or can eliminate using certain algorithms for certain problems.

 ### What is linearity?